rcl-cloud-apps/docs/installation/espocrm.md

 ![image](../images/installation/espocrm-install.png)

 - In the installation page, select the Azure Resource Group and the Azure App Service Plan to install the web app.
-The App Service Plan must be higher than the Free and Shared tiers.
+The App Service Plan must be higher than the Free and Shared tiers

-- Click the 'Submit' button when you are done.
+- Click the 'Submit' button when you are done

 ![image](../images/installation/webapp-install.png)